Edge-reflection positivity and weighted graph homomorphisms: Partition functions of edge and vertex-coloring models

-We give the definitions of edge and vertex coloring models and their partition functions.
-After that we describe Szegedy's result how to obtain a complex edge coloring model from a vertex coloring model such that their partition functions are the same.
-(The existence also follows from the characterization of partition functions of complex edge coloring models given in \cite{DGLRS}, but Szegedy gives a direct way to construct the edge coloring model from the vertex coloring model.)
-And finally we will state our main result saying which partition functions of vertex coloring models are partition function of real edge coloring models.
+We give the definitions of edge and vertex-coloring models and their partition functions.
+After that we describe Szegedy's result on how to obtain a complex edge-coloring model from a vertex-coloring model such that their partition functions are the same.
+(The existence also follows from the characterization of partition functions of complex edge-coloring models given in \cite{DGLRS}, but Szegedy gives a direct way to construct the edge-coloring model from the vertex-coloring model.)
+And finally we will state our main result saying which partition functions of vertex-coloring models are partition functions of real edge-coloring models.

 Let $\G$ be the set of all graphs, allowing multiple edges and loops.
 Let $\C$ denote the set of complex numbers and let $\R$ denote the set of real numbers.
 If $V$ is a vector space we write $V^*$ for its dual space, but by $\C^*$ we mean $\C\setminus\{0\}$.
 For a matrix $U$ we denote by $U^*$ its conjugate transpose and by $U^T$ its transpose.